The Manx National Farmers’ Union has welcomed moves by the Steam Packet to reduce freight charges.

 The Birnie Consultancy report found that that high freight costs are inhibiting the export of food products from the island and are contributing to much higher input costs for Manx farms, leading to reduced profitability.

-MNFU president Sarah Comish said the MNFU had engaged with the Manx government in the spring and early summer on the matter of freight charging and the union was due to meet with the Steam Packet this week to discuss in more detail the recent proposals.
+MNFU general secretary Sarah Comish said the union had engaged with the Manx government in the spring and early summer on the matter of freight charging and it was due to meet with the Steam Packet this week to discuss in more detail the recent proposals.

 She said they had been seeking recognition of the impact the comparative high charges set by the Steam Packet was having on the island’s agricultural industry

-‘It has been encouraging to see that the managing director of the Steam Packet Company has been responding to feedback and reaching out to the industry,’ she said.
+‘It has been encouraging to see that the managing director of the Steam Packet Company has been responding to feedback and reaching out to the industry,’ she said, adding that the union’s membership had not yet agreed that the proposals on discounted fares should be accepted.

 ‘We look forward to engaging with both the Steam Packet management team, and the government in the near future with an ambition to progress towards a more beneficial economic strategy for local food and farming businesses.’